 Payments are due thirty (30) calendar days from the date of invoice, and a penalty shall be imposed if payment is not received within sixty (60) calendar days of the invoice date.
-The penalty shall be twenty-five (25) percent of the fee initially invoiced for each thirty (30) calendar day period that the payment is overdue.
-The penalty shall not exceed 100% of the fee.
+The penalty shall be ten (10) percent of the fee initially invoiced.
+If payment for the invoice and penalty is not received within ninety (90) calendar days of the original invoice date, an additional twenty (20) percent penalty of the fee initially invoiced shall be assessed.
+If payment for the invoice and revised penalty is not received within 120 calendar days of the original invoice date, an additional thirty (30) percent penalty of the fee initially invoiced shall be assessed.
+The total penalties pursuant to this section are shown below: